chairfull/my_lora_workflow/README.md

 ## 1) Training Data

-Image quality seems to be big part in how well they turn out, so I try to use the highest quality images I can find.
+Image quality is a big part in how well a LoRA turns out, so try to find the highest quality images you can.

-I don't crop them, except to remove text or other people.

-Many images are over 2000x3000.
+Many images I've used are over 2000x3000.
 Some >8000x5000.
+I only crop out other people and text.
+I don't resize.

 High quality image **!=** big image.
 A high quality is one where if you zoom in you see details like skin pores, eye flecks, fabric threads.